 With your approval, they can learn to have a healthy relationship with candy, where it is just one of the many delightful things to enjoy in this life.
-Help your children become competent eaters in this food-phobic world.
-Calm the f%*k down!”
+Help your children become competent eaters in this food- and fat-phobic world.
+Calm down!”

-To take your child trick or treating and then take the candy away?
-That seems like the wrong message we want to be sending to children if we want to raise competent eaters and preserve our children’s trust in their bodies.
-We live in a culture that has become suspect of ingredients and readily pathologizes overeating but rarely considers the physical and emotional consequences of normalizing food restriction and restraint.
+Taking a child trick or treating only to take the candy away later seems like the wrong message to send to children if we want to raise competent eaters and preserve our children’s trust in their bodies.
+We live in a culture that has become suspect of ingredients and readily pathologizes overeating but rarely considers the physical and emotional consequences of normalizing food restriction and dietary restraint.

 “Halloween candy presents a learning opportunity.
 Work toward having your child be able to manage their own stash.
 For them to learn, you will have to keep your interference to a minimum.
 When they come home from trick or treating, let them lay out their booty, gloat over it, sort it and eat as much of it as they want.
 Let them do the same the next day.
 Then have them put it away and relegate it to meal- and snack-time: a couple of small pieces at meals for dessert and as much as they want for snack time.

 At the end of the day, this has become a place for parents to manage their anxiety about the uncertainty of it ALL.
-When the Halloween candy experience is embraced, the kids enjoy it while it also becomes a potluck for the stuffed animals, freight for the trucks, gifts to the adults in their lives, and then it is slowly forgotten about over time.
+When the Halloween candy experience is embraced, the kids enjoy it while it also becomes a potluck for the stuffed animals, freight for the trucks, and gifts to the adults in their lives.
+Slowly forgotten about over time.

-To do this, adults are the ones that must claim their own food anxieties, fear, and shame so that they can get out of our kids’ way and grow people that have relationships with food that aren’t rooted in fear or deprivation or the need to be right about it all.
+Adults are the ones that must claim their own food anxieties, fear, and shame so that they can get out of the way and raise children to have relationships with food that aren’t rooted in fear or deprivation or the need to be right about it all.

 When it comes to food, don’t go after the “right” answer for your kids, go after the sustainable one that is steeped in trust that their relationship with food can be less conflicted than your own.
 Your child is truly developing a relationship with food.
 Just like the relationships we develop with other people, there are stages of trying, exploring, testing the boundaries, seeing what feels good and what doesn’t and then, over time moving into a more natural “known” rhythm.
 Your subtlest messages about food are powerful.
-If you communicate distrust of a food yourself or lean into simplifying food as good or bad, your child will notice and that food will gain power, whether it’s good or bad.
+If you communicate distrust of a food yourself or lean into simplifying food as good or bad, your child will notice and that food will gain power.
+Virginia Sole-Smith says,

 Letting your child explore food is an exercise in managing your own anxiety and parenting shame.
 You are not bad or wrong if your child eats candy.
 But you may be anxious as you watch them fondle or even tear open those packages.
-This is tough.
-Everything is temporary, which is one of the best parenting mantras of all time.
+Remind yourself that this is temporary, which is one of the best parenting mantras of all time.